-Poisons were an important topic in the 1900s.
-Because of the interest in poisons a lengthy article was published in 1828 that provide all sorts of information about Regency poisons, including class III poisons designated as “Sedative, or Narcotic Poisons.”
+Poisons were an important topic in the Regency Era and because of the interest in poisons, a lengthy article was published in 1828 that provide all sorts of information about poisons, including class III poisons designated as “Sedative, or Narcotic Poisons.”
 All of these poisons could be ingested or applied to the body and were reported to cause “drowsiness, stupor, paralysis or apoplexy, convulsions, and death when the dose [was] sufficiently large.”

 Food was not always safe in the 1800s, and all sorts of foods could cause death.
 For example, a 22-year-old woman decided to eat raw rice mixed with milk, and afterwards drank her hot tea.
 A few hours later she fell ill and complained of severe stomach pain, which was caused from the rice swelling.
 “Emetics were given with great relief, a large quantity of rice being expelled from the stomach.”
 Yet, the emetics did not completely solve the problem.

 The following morning, the young lady’s pain increased.
 Then she suddenly showed other symptoms.
 She had “cold extremities, a small feeble pulse, and great abdominal tenderness.”
 She died about twenty-four later from having eaten the raw rice.
 Although eating raw rice may have not been the smartest thing to do, other foods in the 1800s sometimes caused death.
 Among the foods from which people died were ice cream, chocolate creams, orange peels, watermelon seeds, and peas.
 Continue reading